idelairre/TumblrFox/README.md

 ## The future

 + Use Firebase to store data server side and speed up initial caching (in development)
++ Select from multiple users
++ Filter seen posts

 ## To do

 + Find a way to speed up caching process
 + Sync followers on follow/unfollow events
-+ Toggle data dependent feature.
++ Toggle data dependent features.

 ## Relevant development posts